Advanced Statistics - Biology 603

 We will piece together elements from various sources.
 The univariate material in this course is covered well by either of the following texts:

-The multivariate material is discussed in great detail in:
+The multivariate material is discussed in good detail in:

 Goals: